-The Skamol boards should extend to a minimum height of 2400mm from the base when using a triple skin flue kit OR all the way to the ceiling when using a single skin flue kit (refer to page 17).
+The Skamol boards should extend to a minimum height of 2200mm from the base of the unit when using a triple skin flue kit OR all the way to the ceiling when using a single skin flue kit (refer to page 17).
 When using Skamotec board with a 50mm air gap behind, it must also be ventilated for natural air flow circulation, (refer to page 15 & 16 for ventilation requirements).